snag18/World-Values-Survey-Data-Analysis/README.md

 Analysing the WVS dataset to look at the attitudes towards science in the UK and how they're influeneced by religiosity, values and information sources
-The dataset used is open source and the analysis method is a multiple linear regression
+The dataset used is open source and the analysis method is a multiple linear regression.
+The codebook is added for reference.
+None of these relationships, definitions or scales are absolute and require further research.